istio/istio.io/content/en/about/supported-releases/index.md

 You can find available releases on the [releases page](https://github.com/istio/istio/releases), and if you're the adventurous type, you can learn about our development builds on the [development builds wiki](https://github.com/istio/istio/wiki/Dev%20Builds).
-You can find high-level releases notes for each LTS release [here](/news).
+You can find high-level releases notes for each minor and patch release [here](/news).

 ## Naming scheme